Thespee/Workout-tracker/README.md

 am the target audience.
 I know what makes me dislike other apps on the market, and I have a good idea about how I want to use this app while working out. plus I have a decent amount of experience with different types of exercises and using technology to aid my workouts.

+## User Stories
+As a user, I want to be able to:
+- plan sets, reps, and rpe for an exercise
+- record weight for each set
+- make a workout plan (list of exercises)
+- change an exercise in a workout plan